VanJS/hacktoberfest-madlibs/stories/car-of-the-year.md

-It's here, the all-new [last name].
+It's here, the all-new Lexus.
 The most luxurious [noun] you'll ever drive!
 The only four-door [noun] that comes equipped with dual air [noun]s, power [noun]s, and contoured, plush leather [noun]s.
 And, believe it or not,